 If you like the idea of getting the seeds and growing the plant in your garden, then I can recommend a great article on The Spruce website which covers the whole process:

 As I am also a bit lazy, I usually buy seedlings, which I then plant in my garden and let them grow until fresh, ripe fruits are ready to be harvested.
-Usually, seeds should be planted in early spring (as soon as the frost threat has passed), and you can expect it to fully grow at the end of July/start of August.
+Seeds should usually be planted in early spring (as soon as the frost threat has passed), and you can expect them to fully grow at the end of July/start of August.

-Here in Croatia, there is a fantastic store specializing in everything hot and spicey called Volim Ljuto.
+Here in Croatia, a fantastic store specializing in everything hot and spicy is Volim Ljuto.
 Their website offers a wide variety of pepper seeds, seedlings, and fresh peppers.
 You will also find various hot sauces, spicy snacks, and other hot and spicy products.
 Deliveries are possible to Croatia, the EU, Great Britain, and the United States.
 Visit them, and I guarantee you will not regret it.

 Drying Cayenne Peppers